giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 ## Usage Notes

-Currently the graphics functionality works in physical screen pixels, so coordinates are in pixel units from the top left (0,0) to the bottom right (159,319,639 , 240,480 or whatever).
+The graphics functionality works in physical screen pixels by default, so coordinates are in pixel units from the top left (0,0) to the bottom right (159,319,639 , 240,480 or whatever).

 All graphics operations take place within a window which is by default the whole screen.